scikit-learn-contrib/MAPIE/doc/theoretical_description_calibration.rst

 One method for multi-class calibration has been implemented in MAPIE so far :
-Top-Label [1].
+Top-Label Calibration [1].

-The goal of binary calibration is to transform a score (typically the one returned by an ML model) that has no mathematical meaning into a probability.
-The algorithms that are used for this type of calibration can be interpreted as estimators of the confidence level.
-Hence, they are made of an independent and dependent variable.
+The goal of binary calibration is to transform a score (typically given by an ML model) that is not a probability into a probability.
+The algorithms that are used for calibration can be interpreted as estimators of the confidence level.
+Hence, they need independent and dependent variables to be fitted.

-The figure below illustrates what we would expect as a result from a calibration procedure, with the scores predicted being closer to the true accuracy compared to the original output.
+The figure below illustrates what we would expect as a result from a calibration, with the scores predicted being closer to the true probability compared to the original output.

 .. image:: images/calibration_basic.png
    :width: 300
    :align: center

-Firstly, we introduce binary calibration, we denote the :math:`(X, y)` pair as the score and ground truth for the object.
+Firstly, we introduce binary calibration, we denote the :math:`(h(X), y)` pair as the score and ground truth for the object.
 Hence, :math:`y` is made of :math:`{0, 1}`.
-We define a calibrated output if for every prediction :math:`q \in [0, 1]`:
+The model is calibrated if for every output :math:`q \in [0, 1]`, we have:

 .. math::
-    Pr(Y = 1 \mid h(X) = q) = q \quad \text{where} \quad h() \text{is the probabilistic predictor}
+    Pr(Y = 1 \mid h(X) = q) = q

+where :math:`h()` is the score predictor.

-To apply calibration directly to a multi-class context, Gupta et al. propose a framework, multiclass-to-binary (M2B), in order to apply binary calibration concepts to a multi-class problem.
+To apply calibration directly to a multi-class context, Gupta et al. propose a framework, multiclass-to-binary (M2B), in order to reduce a multi-class calibration to multiple binary calibrations (M2B).

 1. Top-Label
 ------------

-Top-Label calibration is a calibration technique introduced by Gupta et al. to calibrate the label with the highest score.
-This calibration technique can therefore be directly applied to a multi-class problem.
+Top-Label calibration is a calibration technique introduced by Gupta et al. to calibrate the model according to the highest score and the corresponding class (see [1] Section 2).
+This framework offers to apply binary calibration techniques to multi-class calibration.

-To be explained in the most intuitive way, top-label calibration simply performs a standard calibration procedure (such as Platt scaling or Isotonic regression) on the maximum prediction values.
-This enables us to say that when we choose label for our classification task, we are sure that specifically for this class the scores are calibrated.
+More intuitively, top-label calibration simply performs a binary calibration (such as Platt scaling or isotonic regression) on the highest score AND the corresponding class, whereas confidence calibration only calibrate on the highest score (see [1] Section 2).

-We denote :math:`c` as the classifier and :math:`h` as the maximum score from the classifier.
-In this context, a calibrated output for Top-Label calibration would be:
+Let :math:`c` be the classifier and :math:`h` be the maximum score from the classifier.
+The couple :math:`(c, h)` is calibrated according to Top-Label calibration if:

 .. math::
     Pr(Y = c(X) \mid h(X), c(X)) = h(X)

-2. Metric for calibration
+2. Metrics for calibration
 -------------------------

-Expected calibration error:
+**Expected calibration error**

-The main metric to check if the calibration has been done correctly is the Expected Calibration Error (ECE).
-It is made of two components, accuracy and confidence per bin.
+The main metric to check if the calibration is correct is the Expected Calibration Error (ECE).
+It is based on two components, accuracy and confidence per bin.
 The number of bins is an hyperparamater :math:`M`, and we refer to a specific bin by
 :math:`B_m`.